 7.3 The President shall preside over the Ordinary General Assembly.

 7.4 A quorum for an Ordinary General Assembly shall be not less than 30 voting members.
-New members of the ISE are eligible to vote immediately after applying for membership and payment of registration fees.
+New members of the ISE are eligible to vote immediately after applying for membership and payment of membership fees.

 7.5 Voting at an Ordinary General Assembly shall be by simple majority (51%) of votes cast by those members present.